uncleDecart/nkv/docs/DESIGN.md

 channel is a OS-primitive (sockets) so you can write clients in any programming language you want.
 Last two components are `Server` and `NkvClient`.
 Former creates `NotifyKeyValue` object and manages its access from asynchronous requests.
-It does so by exposing endpoints through some of the OS-primitive (socket), so again, clients could be in any programming language you like; Latter is used to connect to `Server` and implement the API (see what is it for section)
+It does so by exposing endpoints through some of the OS-primitive (for example, socket), so again, clients could be in any programming language you like; Latter is used to connect to `Server` and implement the API

-You can call those components interfaces, and implement them differently to tailor to your particular case, i.e. use mysql for persist value or unix domain socket for `Notfifier` and TCP for `Server`

 From the flow diagram you can see how `NotifyKeyValue` processes requests.

 ![nkv flow diagram](../imgs/nkv_flow.drawio.png)

+# How can I tailor `nkv` to my specific needs?

+Default implementation of `nkv` might not be suitable to your particular use case, f.e. you want to store values in a mysql database or you do not want to keep them at all, or you want to notify your clients via unix domain socket or zmq socket because your existing system relies on it or you think it's better, etc.

+Well, you can fairly easily do that.
+We abstract `PersistValue` and `Notifier` as traits.
+You can see it in [traits.rs](../src/traits.rs) file. `NotifyKeyValue` structure is using generics to abstract from concrete `PersistValue` and `Notifier` implementation so writing your own structure which fullfills certain trait you'll be able to create your version of `nkv`.
+*Note:*

+- Implementing different interface you might create or loose some of the constraints that were there.
+See [descision](./DESIGN_DECISIONS.md) doc for that.
+- Currenltly `Server` and `NotifyKeyValue` are not abstracted through traits.
+We should try to keep balance between abstracting and keeping things simple.